Manchester Studies in Imperialism

 With over 150 titles, published over two decades, Manchester Studies in Imperialism is firmly positioned at the forefront of the study of imperial history.

-Now available as a digital collection for the first time, Manchester Studies in Imperialism offers a rich source of scholarship on propaganda, social control and migration, cultural encounters between the coloniser and colonised, the circulation of power through the production and organisation of colonial knowledge, and the construction of identity both at the heart and on the margins of empire.
+Manchester Studies in Imperialism delivers a rich source of scholarship on cultural encounters between the coloniser and colonised, the circulation of power through the production and organisation of colonial knowledge, and the construction of identity both at the heart and on the margins of empire.

 Key features & benefits

-Edited and authored by leading figures in the field, guaranteeing quality and robustness of the content
+Includes 156 books that encourage the widest possible range of studies in the field, guaranteeing quality and robustness of content

 Trials are free for libraries and institutions.
 Click here to register your interest: